“Marian Sobula is one of the most talented pianist of his generation”.

 He has received a number of awards and scholarships both from national and international foundations and institutions: UNESCO in Paris, JESC in Japan, Italian Government, Ministry of Culture and National Heritage, Ministry of Science and Higher Education in Poland, Crescendum Est – Polonia.
 In 2008 Marian received a prestigious award of the Kraków Region „Ars Quaerendi” and in 2017 „Bene Merito” from Minister of Foreign Affairs of the Republic of Poland for his remarkable services to promoting Polish Culture abroad.

 Graduate of the Academy of Music in Cracow, Poland from professor Andrzej Pikul’s class in 2005, Marian Sobula has also completed his studies at Accademia di Santa Cecilia in Rome with professor Sergio Perticaroli (the best 2008 diploma award); additionally he participated in several masteclasses of professor Arie Vardi.
 In 2011 he received his PhD for Etudes d’execution transcendante by Ferenc Liszt.
+In 2019 he received postdoctoral degree in arts.

 He performed during prestigious festivals e.g.: Beethovenfest in Bonn, Easter Beethoven Festival, Campos do Jordao, KotorArt, Ohrid Summer, FIMA, Music & Beyond, Chopin festivals in: Marienbad, Buenos Aires, Geneve, Brussel.
 He also performed at the World Exhibition EXPO in Aichi in Japan and Zaragoza in Spain, 20th Economic Forum in Krynica-Zdroj in Poland, Nobel-Prize meeting in Warsaw, William Walton’s Foundation in London.
 His concert in Sydney Opera House celebrated the welcome of the General Consul to Poland in Sydney.